 Most spatulas are made from stainless steel, silicone, and wood—and which is best is a debate that will probably never end.

 Apart from a few non-negotiables, like the requirement to not use metal utensils in non-stick frying pans or the fact that silicone utensils are best for mixing doughs, creams, and batters, the type of spatula you cook with ultimately comes down to your personal choice.

 Stainless steel spatulas are sturdy and long-lasting.
 They are generally heat-proof and dishwasher-safe (unless the manufacturer of yours has explicitly stated otherwise in the owner’s manual).

 Their most significant strength is also their most common weakness: the slim blade is easy to slip under the trickiest and stickiest foods but will bend and warp just as readily if the steel is too thin.

 Silicone spatulas are hygienic, can go in the dishwasher, and, depending on the model, can withstand heat from 450°F (230°C) to 600°F (315°C).
 They’re the right kind of tool for baking and non-stick cooking.

 In my experience (and that of my closest friends who like to bake), single-piece silicone spatulas perform better than those with detachable blades.
 Not only do the blades detach in the worst moments, but dish soap or food residue can get left behind in the ridges.

-Wooden spatulas are beautiful, Teflon-safe, and eco-friendly.
+Wooden spatulas are beautiful, safe for non-stick, and eco-friendly.

 Since wood is porous and can swell or break when it soaks up too much moisture, wooden spatulas shouldn’t go in the dishwasher and can only be cleaned by hand.